LaunchCodeEducation/data-analysis/src/chapters/class-relationships/polymorphism-and-abstraction.rst

 .. admonition:: Note

-   We will not be coding an abstract class, however, if you want to learn how to make an abstract class, check out the `documentation <https://docs.python.org/3/library/abc.html>`_.
+   We will not be coding an abstract class.
+However, if you want to learn how to make an abstract class, check out the `documentation <https://docs.python.org/3/library/abc.html>`_.

 Check Your Understanding
 ------------------------